johakovi/Winlator-Frost/README.md

 # Known issue in Winlator@Frost
 - ~~Snapdragon 8s gen 3 `Adreno​ 735` container not starting issue~~ (now it's working)
-- Some game in Snapdragon 8 gen 3 may not working or have a performance hit
+- ~~Some game in Snapdragon 8 gen 3 may not working or have a performance hit~~ (try change turnip version)
 - Some game have a xinput issue which virtual gamepad are not working
-- Odin 2 users or external gamepad will facing the xinput issue (like joystick issue) in latest glibc due to newest wine version
+- Odin 2 users, external gamepad or even virtual gamepad will facing the xinput issue (like joystick issue) in glibc version
-- VirGL in glibc version doesn't work at all
+- ~~VirGL in glibc version doesn't work at all~~ (it's working by using the winlator glibc with VirGL version)

 # What is the difference between bench and without bench apk?
 - Bench is for the user that have 2 or more winlator.
 It's suitable for the user to compare other winlator.
 While, without bench is for the user that don't have/install any winlator yet.